Environment: Journeys through a Changing World

 Nomad Productions 65 minutes.

 Training film to show the new “Sounds-Write” method of teaching reading to primary school children, filmed in Milton Keynes.
-[Link to Nomad Productions]

 Media Trust for Learning Zone Six x 30 minutes.